 Her trick is to lightly caramelize the onions before adding in the beef for a big flavor boost, allowing each ingredient to cook fully before adding in the next.
 Plus!
 Her additions of a touch of beer and coffee truly are marvelous.
 Enjoy!

-You ought to be browning each ingredient fully before you add in the next one.
+You ought to be browning each ingredient fully before adding in the next one.
 It might seem excessive even, but every great slow cooking meat dish has this in common.
 Be it American chili, Italian ragù, Mexican mole or French bourguignon.

 Seconded only by the longest possible cooking time.
 I think 3 hours is good enough if you’re in a pickle, but if you can stretch it to 5 or 6 (or even 8!) you’re golden.
 Just keep adding 1/4 cup stock or water as needed.